adamcarrier/Newport-News-Open-Police-Data/README.md

 A list of things still to accomplish:
 * Create ingest and processing R scripts for each remaining report
+* Remove trailing whitespace from all ingested reports
 * Upload CSV data set to Google Cloud storage for for each remaining report
 * Automate daily report collection using hosted `cron` job (maybe use Google App Engine Cron Service?)
 * Automate CSV data set upload to Google Cloud storage